hfantini/react-api-context-experiment/README.md

 # DESCRIPTION

-A study project made with object to put in practice the API Context provided by React Framework.
+A study project made with objective to put in practice the API Context provided by React Framework.